 You will start with a team that has a similar level to yours.
 You will quickly outperform everyone else, correct?
 The fluctuation in such an amateur team is usually very high.
 The first great love, vocational school/studies, and “real-life friends” are often more important to your teammates than striving for greater success.

 If you stand out from the team, you will automatically make contact with better players.
-Offer yourself for custom games, help out in a tournament if someone is missing.
+Offer yourself for organizing custom games, help out in a tournament if someone is missing.
 If you keep your eyes open, there will always be situations where you can show yourself and your skills to better teams.
-And if you can grasp something better, then go for it!
+And if you can get the chance with a better team, grab it!

 Smaller contracts in the amount of a student job can already sweeten your gaming experience at this stage.
 You’ll move from team to team as you and your teammates get better and better.
 If you keep working on yourself and do everything right in public relations (social media, streaming, etc.), you will break through the ice to the top leagues of your game.